Ninety days Parayan (prayer) of

 Lord Vishnu goes on tour with Padmavati

 Once Aakasa Rajan died, the war of accession arose between Vasuthanan and Thondaman as to who would be superior to rule the state.
-On hearing their dispute, the Kings of neighbour states planned to attack the state and conquer it to annex with their Kingdom.
+On hearing the dispute, the Kings of neighbour states planned to attack the state and conquer it to annex with their Kingdom.
 That too happened as per the plan of drama already pre-conceived by Lord Vishnu.
 Thondaman in his previous birth was womanizer, but ardent devotee of Lord Vishnu then.
-He was guided by Lord Vishnu to take next birth on earth and to treat the women folk with due respect to get the sin condoned, but also should build a temple to worship him to get rid of the effects of sins of the past.
+He was guided by Lord Vishnu to take next birth on earth and to treat the women folk with due respect to get the sin condoned, but also built a temple to worship him to get rid of the ill effects of the past sins.
 That is why Thondaman was born as brother to Aakasa Rajan.

 As war of words broke out between Vasuthanan and Thondaman, it turned to ugly war and both came with their forces fighting each other.
 Since Lord Vishnu (in Lord Srinivasa’s form) was requested by Aakasa Rajan to keep his son and brother united, he attempted to mediate but both would not agree to the mediation and sought Lord Vishnu’s (in Lord Srinivasa’s form) help to win the war.
 Therefore Lord Vishnu (in Lord Srinivasa’s form) gave his powerful weapon Vajrayuda to Thondaman while he himself stayed on the side of Vasuthanan as soldier.
 In the fiercely fought war, at one point of time son of Thondaman had to use the weapon given by Lord Vishnu and when it hit Lord Srinivasa he fainted instantly and lost his memory.

 On waking up the next morning, Thondaman invited Viswakarma (the master craftsman in Devaloga)to build a massive temple for Lord Vishnu and when the construction commenced, the Celestial and Ganas from Devaloga too lent their helping hand in manual work, though remained invisible.
 After completing the construction, Lord Vishnu came and took his seat.
-Lord Brahma came and lighted up two oil lamps and blessed those present to inform that the lamps shall ever remain burning till the end of Kaliyuga and since Lord Brahma lighted the lamps, the said function would be termed Brahmotsavam (It is believed that the original temple was constructed actually in Brahma log by Viswakarma and after the entire formalities were completed the temple came down to Bhoologa by itself and got buried inside the land over which the present temple has been built).
-As the temple construction was underway, Lord Srinivasa came with his wife Padmavati and Thondaman was too happy to receive him with feeling that since Lord Vishnu said he would come and permanently reside in the temple the divine incarnate Lord Srinivasa’s entry would augur well to the state.
+Lord Brahma came and lighted up two oil lamps and blessed those present and informed them that the lamps shall ever remain burning till the end of Kaliyuga and since Lord Brahma lighted the lamps, the said function would be termed Brahmotsavam (It is believed that the original temple was constructed actually in Brahma log by Viswakarma and after the entire formalities were completed the temple came down to Bhoologa by itself and got buried inside the land over which the present temple has been built).
+As the temple construction was underway, Lord Srinivasa came with his wife Padmavati and Thondaman was too happy to receive him since Lord Vishnu said earlier that he would come and permanently reside in the temple in the form of Lord Srinivasa, whose entry would augur well to the state.

 When he went to Kollaapuram Goddess Lakshmi was in penance and Sage Narada waited till she opened her eyes.
 Once she opened her eyes, she saw Sage Narada and inquired his welfare.
 With gloomy face Sage Narada told her that it pained him to tell her that Lord Vishnu in Sheshachalam was in fine mood after marrying Padmavati, whereas in Kollaapuram Goddess Lakshmi was in distress.
 Therefore he came there to be with Goddess Lakshmi to express his solidarity with her.

-It was enough for Goddess Lakshmi to get infuriated who got up saying that she would immediately proceed to Sheshachalam to seek justice from him.
+It was enough for Goddess Lakshmi to get infuriated.
+She instantly got up telling that she would immediately proceed to Sheshachalam to seek justice from him.
 She requested Sage Narada to help her reach the place where Lord Srinivasa was residing with Padmavati.
 Both of them reached Sheshachalam.

 Lord Vishnu told Goddess Lakshmi ‘Look Lakshmi, I deliberately brought you to earth before the dawn of Kaliyuga for some purpose.
 Those committing sin, when they come here to perform penance with offerings of various types which may include not only material and money alone, some may even offer their own human hair, as symbol of obedience.
 Then you would have to guide them with care to lead an austere life so that they would desist from committing such sin again.
 Whatever offerings I would receive here, remember I would have to regularly part a portion of the offering as promised to Lord Guber against the loan taken from him before marrying both of you.